Open Accessibility Menu

 Related Testimonials

-• Shoulder Scope With Reconstruction "How efficient and kind they all are."
-Provider: Russell S Petrie MD
+• Shoulder Replacement "Time in explaining and listening" Provider: Russell S Petrie MD

 • Shoulder Scope With Reconstruction "Dr. Petrie's care and attitude was outstanding.
 He called me at home hours after the surgery to check up on me.
 The staff was very accessible and always helpful.
 I felt supported through the whole experience."
 Provider: Russell S Petrie MD